 UHV Library During COVID-19

-- Patrons MUST wear a mask to enter the library
+- Patrons MUST wear a mask in the library

 - Maintain at least 6 feet of distance from others